typescriptlibs/tsl-mastodon-api/README.md

 You need an access token for communication with a Mastodon server.

-1. Open your Mastodon website and got to the profile settings of the account.
+1. Open your Mastodon website and go to the profile settings of the account.

-2. From there open the section 'Development'.
+2. In the profile settings open the section 'Development'.

 3. Create a new application and use the related access token.

-Or you can use the `MastodonAPI.createOAuthApp` function.
+Or you can use the `Mastodon.API.createOAuthApp` function.